 - RWCH 67.
 Thomas Aquinas on the Existence of God - 33.
 Egeria, Diary of a Pilgrimage - 60.
-Guibert of Nogent, The Deeds of God through the Franks - 61.
-Ibn al-Athir on the Fall of Jerusalem, 1099
+Guibert of Nogent, The Deeds of God through the Franks

-Robert Wilken, The Land Called Holy (selection)

-Timothy Renick, "Reading Aquinas," from Aquinas for Armchair Theologians What theological interpretations supported the crusaders, who, Reflection: following "a general slaughter of the pagans" of Jerusalem (Guibert of Nogent), prayed in thanksgiving to Christ at the Church of the Holy Sepulcher for accomplishing great things through their military victory?
-T 4.24 Endings and beginnings Reading: HWCM, chs.
+61. Ibn al-Athir on the Fall of Jerusalem, 1099 CAMS: Ramon Llull, "On Preaching and Conversion" (c.
+1285) (read quickly for a general sense of theme and concerns) Robert Wilken, The Land Called Holy (selection) (read quickly) Timothy Renick, "Reading Aquinas," from Aquinas for Armchair Theologians Reflection: What theological interpretations supported the crusaders, who, following "a general slaughter of the pagans" of Jerusalem (Guibert of Nogent), prayed in thanksgiving to Christ at the Church of the Holy Sepulcher for accomplishing great things through their military victory?
+(M 4.29) Due today - Essay 5 Т 4.30 Endings and beginnings Reading: HWCM , chs.
 34, 38 (chs.
-35, 36) 56.
-Letters of Patriarch Photius of Constantinople and RWCH Pope Nicholas I on Disputed Issues 73.
+35, 36) RWCH 56.
+Letters of Patriarch Photius of Constantinople and Pope Nicholas I on Disputed Issues 73.
 Gregory Palamas, Triads 58.
 Russian Primary Chronicle 69.
-Lives of Mâr Yahbh-Allâhâ and Rabban Sâwmâ 70.
-The War Chronicle of Amda Tseyon 71.
-Kebra Nagast Reflection: What is theosis, what role does it play in spiritual and theological traditions of Eastern Orthodoxy, and how does Gregory Palamas's defense of the prayer practices of monks of the Greek-speaking East illumine its meaning?
-Th 4.26 Limits of heterodoxy in Christendom Reading: HWCM, ch.
+Lives of Mâr Yahbh-Allâhâ and Rabban Sâwmâ (optional today; required 5.9) 70.
+The War Chronicle of Amda Tseyon (optional today; required 5.9) 71.
+Kebra Nagast (ss.
+69-71; optional today; required 5.9 Reflection: What is theosis, what role does it play in spiritual and theological traditions of Eastern Orthodoxy, and how does Gregory Palamas's defense of the prayer practices of monks of the Greek-speaking East illumine its meaning?
+Th 5.2 Limits of heterodoxy in Christendom Reading: HWCM , ch.
 32 CAMS: Introduction to the Readings Readings on Waldensians and Spiritual Franciscans from Peters, ed., Heresy and Authority in Medieval Europe "The Black Death and the Jews" and "The Passau Host Desecration" from Marcus, ed., The Jew in the Medieval World "Augustine and Bernard: A Tradition of Christian Theological Interpretation of Jews as 'Witness' People" Canons of the Fourth Lateran Council, On the Jews (optional) Reflection: Based on the readings for today, how do you think the line between acceptable or tolerable difference in religion and unacceptable and dangerous difference was determined in late medieval European Christianity?
 What explains the appearance of repressive measures taken against certain "Others"?

-(M 4.30) Due today - Essay 6 T 5.1 Challenge of reform in the Western Church HWCM, ch.
-35, 36, 37 Reading: RWCH 72.
+Т 5.7 Challenge of Challenge of reform in the Western Church Reading: HWCM , ch.
+35, 36, 37 RWCH 72.
 Documents by or about Boniface VIII 74.
 Geert Grote, Letter 29 75.
 Council of Constance, Haec sancta & Frequens 76.
-Council of Florence: Laetentur caeli What is conciliarism, how did the Council of Constance seek to Reflection: invoke its principles, and to what problems was the council seeking to respond?

-- Th 5.3 Conclusions - W 5.9 or Final exam (To be scheduled) Th 5.10
+Council of Florence: Laetentur caeli Reflection: What is conciliarism, how did the Council of Constance seek to invoke its principles, and to what problems was the council seeking to respond?
+Th 5.9 Conclusions Reading: RWCH 69.
+Lives of Mâr Yahbh-Allâhâ and Rabban Sâwmâ 70.
+The War Chronicle of Amda Tseyon 71.
+Kebra Nagast (ss.
+69-71) Reflection: What aspects of the story told about Makeda and Bayna-Lehken point to a unique or distinctive Ethiopian-Christian identity?
+(F 5.10) Due today - Essay 6 W 5.15 Final exam (emailed to you in the morning) due 10 pm.